 Plus, it’s quite satisfying to close 20 tabs of Stack Exchange after finally fixing a stubborn bug.

 Coding Is More Than Just the Code

 To finish up, I want to share one more valuable piece of advice from my first computer science class.

 This makes sense: When we imagine a computer programmer, we see someone writing out code on a computer — it’s called "coding" after all.

 This is because coding is more about solving problems than knowing the syntax.
-Learning to code is learning to think like computers do, to deconstruct problems into their components, and to address them with the tools you’re given.
+Learning to code is learning to think like computers do, deconstruct problems into their components, and address them with the tools you’re given.

-In my years of coding, this new approach to problem-solving has changed not only how I tackle technical challenges, but how I approach problems in general.
+In my years of coding, this approach to problem-solving has changed not only how I tackle technical challenges, but how I approach problems in general.
 I hope you’ll experience the same.

-Originally published Dec 30, 2020 7:00:00 AM, updated April 21 2022
+Originally published Jun 29, 2022 7:00:00 AM, updated June 29 2022